-Initially, I purchased a nut milk bag, and used whole almonds.
+Initially, I purchased a nut milk bag and used whole almonds.
 If you have tried such nonsense, you know the straining part itself is messy.
-Then, there is the attempt to rinse out and wash the bag, also messy.
+Then, there is the attempt to rinse out and wash the bag—also messy.
 And, what to do with all that leftover almond pulp?
 (I tried making granola with mine.
 Epic fail.)
-So, in an attempt to simplify what was an ordeal for me, I turned to slivered almonds; thinking I could skip straining, as the skins had already been removed during the blanching/slivering process.
-It worked, and I really liked the flavor, crisp and bright, not nearly as bitter as the milk I had made with whole almonds.
-I felt the milk could be a little creamier.
-So, I traded half the almonds for cashews, which added just the right amount of creaminess.
-(I also tried making straight cashew milk.
-It was super creamy, but had a strong cashew flavor, not great in my coffee, which is test #1 for me!)
+So, in an attempt to simplify what was an ordeal for me, I turned to slivered almonds, thinking I could skip straining, as the skins had already been removed during the blanching/slivering process.
+It worked, and I really liked the flavor—crisp and bright and not nearly as bitter as the milk I had made with whole almonds.
+It works well in cooking and baking; also in smoothie and ice cream recipes.
+It contains twelve nuts per cup and triple the amount of protein in the commercial varieties.
+But, best of all, it steams and foams up beautifully for my morning latte!

 - 7 1/2 cups water, separated

-- 1/2 cup slivered almonds (See pic), (See blender tip)
+- 1 cup slivered almonds (see blender tip below)

-- Sweetener of choice (1-3 Tablespoons)
+- Sweetener of choice (1-3 tablespoons)

 - Vanilla (1/2-1 teaspoon)

-- Dates add a caramel flavor (2-4 medium sized)
+- Dates add a caramel flavor (2-4 medium-sized)

 - Refrigerate.
 Use within a week.
-(See sediment tip)

 Tips & Tricks

-© 2017 Stacy Lea Becker
+© 2017 Stacy Becker